Iepoev/Thesis/paper/source/10_ch2_medische_context.md

 There are two types of ectopic heartbeats:

- - premature atrial contractions, which originate in the upper chambers, or atria.
+ - Premature atrial contractions, which originate in the upper chambers, or atria.
- - premature ventricular contractions, which originate in the lower chambers, or ventricles.
+ - Premature ventricular contractions, which originate in the lower chambers, or ventricles.

 ### Heart Rate